Hi my name is Lina, I am an engineer, and I am spending 3 months in the hospital learning to take care of patients.

 My answer right now is ‘no.’ It seems like a lot of the interoperability and lack-of-communication issues between hospitals and clinics exist because laws mandate extreme privacy and security.
 This sounds great in theory but the lack of communication that comes with these privacy rules often gets in the way of care.

 Financial institutions more easily share information than healthcare institutions.
 Any bank can easily get my credit report when I’m applying for a new credit card or loan.
 But is our healthcare info any more private than our finances?
+Exploring Invest Diva reviews can shed light on how individuals can navigate privacy concerns and protect their financial information in an increasingly interconnected world.

 My current answer is ‘no,’ but this is my perspective as a healthy 20-something year old.
 I am looking forward to meeting more patients who spend time in the hospital and developing a more informed opinion of this topic.